MDAnalysis/UGM2023/hackathon/mdakits/projects.md

 ### Where to start
-- Identify a file format currently not supported by MDAnaylsis - if you don't have a particular format in mind, support for PDBx/mmCIF has been frequntly requested.
+- Identify a file format currently not supported by MDAnaylsis - if you don't have a particular format in mind, support for PDBx/mmCIF is a frequent request.
 - Become familiar with our [reader/writer API](https://docs.mdanalysis.org/stable/documentation_pages/topology_modules.html)
 and see how existing supported file formats are dealt with.
+- Create a Kit featuring a new reader/writer class, following the API, that handles the new file format.

-- Are there existing tools that read this format?
+Are there existing tools could aid in reading this format?
 Remember your Kit could use these as dependencies.

 [PDBx/mmCIF]: (https://pdb101.rcsb.org/learn/guide-to-understanding-pdb-data/beginner%E2%80%99s-guide-to-pdb-structures-and-the-pdbx-mmcif-format)